What Hunger Taught Me

 “Try SlimFast.”

 No one knew how to eat.
 We were raised on food pyramids that basically said: bread is life.
 And adults?
-They hate when kids have empty bellies — always pushing snacks — but then turning around and saying you’re getting fat.
+They hate when kids have empty bellies, always pushing snacks, but then turn around to say you’re getting fat.
 No one ever told me it’s okay to feel hungry sometimes.
 I used to panic and feel sick if I didn’t eat.
 Now I’ve trained myself to sit with it.
 A little hunger won’t kill me.
-In fact, when I wait until I’m truly hungry, I actually make better choices and feel satisfied instead of just shoving down whatever’s in front of me.

-Looking back, I don’t even look fat in photos until late high school — junior, senior year at most.
+Looking back, I don’t even look fat in photos until late high school.
+Junior or senior year.
 But that’s when I gave up.
 I did everything I was “supposed” to do, and my body still didn’t shrink the way people demanded.
 So I said fuck it.
 If I was going to be treated like I was disgusting anyway, I might as well eat the damn chips and stop pretending.
 Spoiler: it got out of hand.

-Fast forward: I’m down 90 pounds.
+Fast forward.
+I’m down 90 pounds.
 Still technically “overweight” on a chart, but who cares?
-I’m not done — and it’s not even about the number anymore.
+It’s not about the number anymore.
 The real win was overcoming the bullshit words that were thrown at me my whole life.
 I took off the glasses society handed me and finally saw myself clearly.
 I stayed in a calorie deficit, shoved down a shit ton of protein and water every day, ran after kids, and guess what?
 The weight melted off.